team-proteus-mc/.github/profile/readme.md

 ## Hello, we are the Minecraft 3DS Team!
-This team of modders aspires to revive the modding scene in the game.
+This team aspires to revive the modding scene for Minecraft: New Nintendo 3DS Edition.

 Please join our Discord server here: https://discord.gg/khD7nN2682